apache/logging-flume/source/sphinx/FlumeUserGuide.rst

 source for replacement values.

 For example::
-  $ NC_PORT=44444 bin/flume-ng agent --conf conf --conf-file example.conf --name a1 -Dflume.root.logger=INFO,console
+  $ NC_PORT=44444 bin/flume-ng agent --conf conf --conf-file example.conf --name a1

 Note the above is just an example, environment variables can be configured in other ways, including being set in `conf/flume-env.sh`.